 [For K.H.'s replies to these queries see post Letter 23b. — Ed.]

 (1) Is there any way of accounting for what seems the curious rush of human progress within the last two thousand years, as compared with the relatively stagnant condition of the fourth round people up to the beginning of modern progress?

-(2) Or has there been at any former period during the habitation of the earth by fourth round men, civilizations as great as our own in regard to intellectual development that have utterly passed away?
+(2) Or has there been at any former period during the habitation of the Earth by fourth round men, civilisations as great as our own in regard to intellectual development that have utterly passed away?

 (5) I find that the most common question asked about occult philosophy by fairly intelligent people who begin to enquire about it is "Does it give any explanation of the origin of evil?"
 That is a point on which you have formerly promised to touch, and which it might be worth while to take up before long.

 (6) Closely allied to this question would be another often put.
 "What is the good of the whole cyclic process if spirit only emerges at the end of all things pure and impersonal as it was at first before its descent into matter?"
 And the portions taken away from the fifth?
 My answer is that I am not at present engaged in excusing, but in investigating the operations of Nature.
 But perhaps there may be a better answer available.

 (7) Can you, i.e., is it permitted ever to answer any questions relating to matters of physical science?
 If so here are some points, that I should greatly like dealt with.